-Pregnancy, paediatricians, vaccinations and baby teeth: our comprehensive guide to children’s healthcare in Belgium answers all your questions about your kids’ health, from conception to adulthood.
+Pregnancy, pediatricians, vaccinations, and baby teeth: our comprehensive guide to children’s healthcare in Belgium answers all your questions about your kids’ health, from conception to adulthood.

-Children’s health and development require special care and attention, and parent expats in Belgium will be relieved with the quality of Belgium’s healthcare system, ranked the 4th best in Europe.
-The country provides free or subsidised healthcare from birth to the age of 18 to children of all residents with health insurance.
+Children’s health and development require special care and attention.
+Parent expats in Belgium will be relieved with the quality of Belgium’s healthcare system, ranked the fifth-best in Europe.
+This includes good quality children’s healthcare services.

 Children’s healthcare in Belgium